Skip to main content

 • Your results will be processed

-• Your driver’s license will be issued or mailed to you
+• Your driver’s license will be mailed to you and will arrive in 7-10 business days

 If you do not pass: